Ausoni-Bokstedt duality for topological Hochschild homology: Dwyer-Miller and Kontsevich duality

 This section describes some known dualities for Hochschild homology and cohomology with a similar flavour.
 The analogue to bear in mind is the case $R=k[x]$ on a polynomial generator of even degree $d$.
 This is Gorenstein of shift $-d-1$.
 Now we calculate $HH^*(R)=k[x,\alpha]$ where $\alpha$ is of degree $-d-1$, and $HH_*(R)=k[x, \beta]$ with $\beta$ of degree $d+1$, so we have $HH^*(R)=\Sigma^{-d-1}HH_*(R)$.

 In this section we work under $k$ rather than under the sphere spectrum $\bbS$.
 In particular, we assume that our rings are $k$-algebras so the situation is very different to the one considered in the body of the paper.
+The discussion developed from the work of Cohen-Jones \cite{CohenJones}.

+The following assumption is more often satisfied by objects like group rings than the commutative rings we have been concerned with in the body of the paper.

 \begin{assumption} We assume that $S=k$, so that $R^e=R\tensor_k R$ and that there is a ring map $R\lra R^e$ of $R^e$-modules.
 Finally, we assume that the bimodule $R$ is induced from an $R$-module: $R=R^e\tensor_R k$. \end{assumption}